Scottish Premiership: Hibs & Aberdeen battle for third, St Mirren's late Euro push & can St Johnstone survive?

 How many European spots are up for grabs?

 There are five European spots up for grabs.
-Champions Celtic will enter the Champions League play-off round phase with Rangers set to take a place in the second qualifying round.
+Champions Celtic will enter the Champions League play-off round phase with runners-up Rangers entering in the second qualifying round.

-Fourth place will secure a place in the Conference League second qualifying round with the Scottish Cup winner earning a play-off place for the Europa League.
+Whoever finishes third will enter the Europa League at the second qualifying round, with fourth place securing a second-qualifying-round spot in the Conference League.
+The Scottish Cup winner will also claim European football with a play-off place for the Europa League.

-If Celtic also lift the Scottish Cup, that Europa League play-off spot goes to the team in third, with fourth getting a Europa League qualifier spot and fifth being awarded European football too via the Conference League qualifiers.
+However, should Premiership winners Celtic also lift the Scottish Cup, that Europa League play-off spot goes to the team that is third, with fourth getting a Europa League qualifier spot, and fifth being awarded European football too via the Conference League qualifiers.

 Can St Johnstone make the great escape?